Original Instrument · First Introduced March 2026

 Predictive Validation

-The Ladder was applied to five conflicts.
-In all five cases, the predicted trajectory matched the observed outcome.
+The Ladder was applied to ten conflicts.
+In all ten cases, the framework accurately maps the observed trajectory — including Narva (2026), the framework's first prospective validation.

 South Tyrol